chenyan19209219/fss16sas/code/7/README.md

 ![small_Effect](results/a12_only_run1.png)

+Above is a ranking of the 3 optimizers: The eras for all 20 repeats for each optimizer is collected and plotted using Scott-Knott algorithm.
 Using this test a few times we repeatedly got MWS as the best optimizer for the current population and other parameters set.
 Followed by DE.